 The Market price of shares of our common stock has been volatile.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-- . clinical trial results; - . the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors;
+- clinical trial results; - . the amount of our cash resources and our ability to obtain additional funding; - . announcements of research activities, business developments, technological innovations or new products by us or our competitors; - . changes in government regulation;